jfdm/jfdm.github.io/post/2015-07-05-idris-compiling.md

     show (MkBar x) = with List unwords ["[MkBar", show x,"]"]
 ```

-This is something you should have to do, but we need to at the moment.
+This is something you should not have to do, but need to at the moment.

 Regardless, try to ensure that your code is not unnecessarily ambiguous.
 If you turn logging on past level one, then instances of bananna brackets `(||)` will indicate where Idris has to disambiguate things.
 This can help indicate if you need to disambiguate your code.

+## Disambiguation Flag.

 It also makes me wonder if Idris should take into account ambiguity of our code, like we take into account totality.
 That is, should there be a clarity directive i.e. `%clarity <level>` that allows for a tolerance to be specified over how ambiguous are code can be.